Checkmate50/cs6120/content/blog/2019-12-21-probabril-reals/index.md

 $$ f_Z(z) = \int_{-\infty}^\infty f_X(x) f_Y(z/x) \frac{1}{|x|} \mathrm{d}x $$

-This means that abstractly interpreting distributions of floats made out of uniform distributions
+This means that to calculate the density of a variable resulting from an arithmetic operation, we have to convolve the densities of the variables.
+As we are beginning with uniform distributions, which have interval support, the convolutions will have edges, making them splines.

 ### Branching

 Branching, like randomness, is one of the major sources of problems, but it turns out that we will need to do the difficult work before we ever get to the branch.
-We can implement control structures straightforwardly, but
+We can implement control structures themselves with no trouble whatsoever, but there is of course a heavy price to pay: we shift the entire burden onto the comparison operators.

 ### Comparisons

 The most difficult part of the entire endeavor is interpreting the comparison between two floats.
+The reason for this is this is truly the place where we need to branch and condition.

+In the case where all traces of the program have the same set of calls to `rand`, we can think of the space of all possible random behaviors from the program as generating a hyper-cube.
+When we use a comparison operator such as `flt` and save the result in a boolean, we need to know the probability that it is true or false---that is, we need to estimate the volume of the polytope obtained by the intersection of the one that is currently possible given the control flow, and the one that separates one outcome of the test from the other.

+Calculating the volume of a polytope from its faces is #P-complete, and so this is not a cheap operation.
+Moreover, we then need to associate the resulting value to the right fragments of the polytope: this is where we split the environments, and is the instruction that is most like the `flip` instruction from plain probabril.

 # Implementation